Stories from Hartford's Grassroots

 Sandburg counted a Connecticut governor as his friend.
 Fellow poet and Wesleyan faculty member Wilbert Snow knew Sandburg for fifty years.
 Snow was elected Connecticut Lieutenant Governor in 1945.
 He served as governor for thirteen days when sitting governor Raymond Baldwin resigned to take his newly-elected position in the U.S. Senate.
 Snow said Sandburg “found poetry not among the rills and rivers of the countryside but in the smokestacks of the city.”
 Sandburg once told Snow that he “cried for an hour” after he finished writing his six-volume Abraham Lincoln biography.
 Some years after completing the Lincoln work Sandburg wrote: “Poets cry their hearts out.
 If they don’t they ain’t poets.”

 Hartford author and poet Wallace Stevens met Sandburg in their early Chicago days.
 The famously reserved vice president of the Hartford Accident and Indemnity Company so impressed Sandburg that he dedicated the poem “Arms” to Stevens.
-In the poem Sandburg learns that the French impressionist Renoir (who died in 1919) keeps a rigorous daily schedule of painting despite arthritis that seriously cripples his hands.
+In the poem Sandburg learns that the French impressionist Renoir (who died in 1919) kept a rigorous daily schedule of painting despite arthritis that seriously crippled his hands.
 In the last stanza Sandburg writes that when the two poets met again “I will ask you why Renoir does it / And I believe you will tell me.”
 This tribute to Stevens was not published until 1993.

 Sandburg described Stevens (but not by name) in a newspaper series that recorded his 1932 national lecture tour.
 “I sat in the home of a Business-man author (there is such an animal!) in Hartford Conn.,” Sandburg wrote.
-He described Stevens as “conservative in his political and economic views” but concerned about how “lady luck” dominated the fate of the middle and working class as they struggled through the Great Depression.
+He described Stevens as “conservative in his political and economic views,” concerned about how “lady luck” dominated the fate of the middle and working class as they struggled through the Great Depression.

 Is Sandburg Still Relevant?